rajm012/simplex-solver/README.md

 🔙 **Backend:** Python, Flask
 📈 **Optimization:** Linear Programming algorithms

+## 🤩 Preview
+- Added a folder with the images of working web

 ## 🤝 Contributing
 1️⃣ **Fork** the repository
 2️⃣ **Create** your feature branch